ICIS price reporting for regional Feedstocks markets is unparalleled in its ability to keep you on top of the

 Updated to Q4 2016

-In early April, the naphtha average spot price stood close to $350/tonne CIF (cost, insurance, freight) NWE (northwest Europe) but began to rise all the way to about $440/tonne on 8 June.
-The cargo price then decreased gradually through to late June.
+In early July, the naphtha average spot price stood close to $410/tonne CIF (cost, insurance, freight) NWE (northwest Europe) before it fell all the way to around $330/tonne on 2 August.
+The cargo price then increased gradually through to late August.

-European petrochemical demand for naphtha has been stable through the second quarter because of healthy cracker margins.
+European petrochemical demand for naphtha has been stable through the third quarter because of healthy cracker margins.

-The arbitrage window to Asia has been shut in the second quarter because of a narrow price spread between European and Asian naphtha cargoes, the same as in the second quarter.
+The arbitrage window to Asia has been shut through almost all of the third quarter because of a narrow price spread between European and Asian naphtha cargoes, the same as in the second quarter.